benjamincharity/angular-keypad/README.md

 #### Functionality

-Each time a backspace button is clicked/tapped the last number will be removed from [`bc-number-model`](#bc-number-model).
+Each time a backspace button instance is interacted with, the last number will be removed from [`bc-number-model`](#bc-number-model).

-If a custom method was passed to [`bc-empty-backspace-method`](#bc-empty-backspace-method) it will be called when the backspace button is clicked/tapped and [`bc-number-model`](#bc-number-model) is already empty.
+If a custom method was passed to [`bc-empty-backspace-method`](#bc-empty-backspace-method) it will be called when the backspace button is interacted with **and** [`bc-number-model`](#bc-number-model) is already empty.
 This can be useful for allowing users to step backwards through a multi-part form.

 Any defined [custom methods](#custom-methods) will still be called.